wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

 | `.choreo/component.yaml`       | The configuration file with endpoint details.                   |

 !!! note
-    Choreo currently supports the AsyncAPI 2.0 specification for defining WebSocket APIs.
+    Choreo currently supports defining WebSocket APIs using the AsyncAPI 2.0 specification.

 ## Step 1: Create a service component